Copa América Centenario final: Post-match

 Chile won their second consecutive final and defended the Copa América after their win in 2015, while Argentina lost their third consecutive final (preceded by the 2014 World Cup and 2015 Copa América).
 The match had an attendance of 82,026, the largest in the history of New Jersey.

-Lionel Messi announced his retirement from international football after the match, saying "I've done all I can.
+Lionel Messi announced his retirement from international soccer after the match, saying "I've done all I can.
 It hurts not to be a champion."
 Argentine newspaper La Nación speculated that other players, including Sergio Agüero, Javier Mascherano and Gonzalo Higuaín were set to retire.
 ESPN Deportes reported that Ángel Di María, Lucas Biglia, Ezequiel Lavezzi and Éver Banega could potentially retire as well.
-On 12 August 2016, Messi reverted his decision and announced his comeback to international football, saying "There were too many things in my head during the day of the last final and I seriously thought about letting it go, but I love my country and this jersey so much."
+On August 12, 2016, Messi reverted his decision and announced his comeback to international soccer, saying "There were too many things in my head during the day of the last final and I seriously thought about letting it go, but I love my country and this jersey so much."
 Three of the aforementioned players (Agüero, Di María and Messi) would eventually win their first international title at the Copa América five years later.
 They would also go on to win the 2022 World Cup, with Messi and Di Maria scoring in the final.